Robert Fernández (footballer)

-Roberto Fernández Bonillo (born 5 July 1962), often known simply as Robert or Roberto, is a Spanish former footballer who played mostly as a central midfielder.
+Roberto Fernández Bonillo (born 5 July 1962), often known simply as Robert or Roberto, is a Spanish former professional footballer who played mostly as a central midfielder.

 From 1981 and during the next 14 years, he played with Valencia and Barcelona, going on to amass La Liga totals of 439 matches and 95 goals over 15 seasons.
 He also had two spells at Villarreal, where he started his career.

 Roberto represented the Spain national team for nearly one decade, appearing at one World Cup and one European Championship.

 Club career

 Born in Betxí, Province of Castellón, Fernández started playing professionally with CD Castellón in 1979 after emerging through the ranks of neighbours Villarreal CF. After two years, he moved to another club in the community, Valencia CF, proceeding to total 33 La Liga goals in his first four seasons but suffering relegation in 1986.

 Fernández signed for FC Barcelona in the summer of 1986.
 He scored ten times in 40 matches in his debut campaign, including a penalty in a 2–1 home win against Real Madrid, which won that year's league ahead of the Catalans.

 After being an essential unit as Barça won two vice-championships, two Copa del Rey trophies and the 1988–89 European Cup Winners' Cup, Fernández returned to Valencia in 1990.
 He helped the latter to two consecutive fourth-place finishes, and spent almost the entire 1993–94 on the sidelines due to injury.

 For the 1995–96 season, Fernández re-joined another familiar team, Villarreal who now competed in the Segunda División.
 He scored once in 36 appearances in his third year to help them to achieve a first-ever promotion, being immediately relegated afterwards.
 He retired in 2001 at almost 39, after two seasons in the second tier with Córdoba CF.

 Subsequently, after more than 700 official games, Fernández moved into coaching, being in charge of lowly Valencia B, Orihuela CF and UD Alzira in his native region.
 In the 2004–05 campaign he was one of four managers for Córdoba, who finished in 19th position and dropped down to Segunda División B.

 Fernández returned to Barcelona in the summer of 2015, in directorial capacities.
 He left in June 2018 after his contract expired, being replaced by Eric Abidal who also played for the club.